Stable test environments

 Start with a small set of known-good profiles to confirm that the build boots correctly, core app flows work, and the environment is healthy.

 Rerun flows most likely to break between releases: onboarding, login, payments, messaging, integrity checks, and account recovery.
+For regression cycles specifically, see Android Regression Testing for a full workflow.

 Use the same profile set to confirm that fixes really hold on the release build and that no late-stage environment regressions slipped in.